 - Any help or nursing needed at home

 - Legal fees

 How long does public liability compensation claim take?

 Like any other compensation claim, we recommend getting in touch with us as soon as possible after your accident occurs.
-By seeking legal advice at the earliest opportunity possible will ensure any evidence for your claim can be collected in a timely manner.
+Seeking legal advice at the earliest opportunity possible will ensure any evidence for your claim can be collected in a timely manner.

-The law sets a strict time limit for you or your legal representative to start court proceedings within 3 years of the date you’re injured.
+The law sets a strict time limit for you or your legal representative to start court proceedings within 3 years from the date you’re injured.

-A claim form must be served on the person considered at fault within 9 months of the date of the accident or within 1 month of consulting a lawyer.
+A claim form must be served to the person considered at fault within 9 months from the date of the accident or within 1 month of consulting a lawyer.

 How much compensation will I get?